simonmichael/hledger_site/src/index.md

 2023-02-01 GOODWORKS CORP       in:salary                    $1000         $2000
 ```

-## Next steps

-Congratulations, you can now use hledger to track your daily finances!
+Congratulations, you can now begin using hledger to track your daily finances!

-But see [Get&nbsp;Started](start.md) for more detailed help and tutorials.
+See [Get&nbsp;Started](start.md) for more tutorials.

-If you are new to bookkeeping, accounting, or plain text accounting:
-these are valuable skills, and they do take some time to master.
+If you are new to bookkeeping, accounting, or plain text accounting: know these are valuable skills, that take time to master.
 With practice, more doc reading, and [support/discussion](support.md), you will gradually
 - build up a set of account names best suited to you
 - learn the proper journal entries for your real-world transactions